Experiencing hip pain when putting on shoes? You may have osteoarthritis.

 If you feel as though you may have osteoarthritis of the hip, then come on down to Miami & Lakelands Physiotherapy for an assessment.

-So come and see us today if you are struggling with reaching your toes or bending over and we can assess you and set you up with some exercises to assist you at Lakelands and Miami Physiotherapy.
+Come and see us today if you’re struggling with reaching your toes or bending over.
+We can assess you and set you up with some exercises to assist you at Lakelands and Miami Physiotherapy.

 Miami Ph: 9534 4111